lukes/profiling/README.md

 ## Conditional Profiling

-Pass an argument `if:` to enable or disable profiling:
+Pass an argument `if:` to enable or disable profiling at run time:

 ```ruby
 Profiler.run(if: user.is_admin?) do